Tag: Religious bullying

 Nik Raina Nik Abdul Aziz could face a two-year prison sentence and fine if convicted of the charge that was filed Tuesday.

 For managing a bookstore that distributes a book, a decent book, a hopeful book, a book by a Muslim.
-She’s a progressive, liberal, reformist Muslim, yes, but … Read the rest
+She’s a progressive, liberal, reformist Muslim, yes, but she is nevertheless a Muslim.
+Managing a bookstore that carries that book doesn’t seem like a crime worthy of a two-year prison sentence.
+Well it doesn’t seem worthy of any sentence, or of being charged.

 CFI is also taking on the bishops, by defending birth control and telling Obama to do likewise.